multiversx/mx-exchange-docs/docs/governance/on-chain-process.md

 title: On-Chain Proposal Process
 ---

-[comment]: # (mx-exclude-context)
+[comment]: # "mx-exclude-context"

-Now that you have received the knowledge and consideration from the community and converged to a final version of your proposal, if you have a decent level of confidence that your proposal will be approved by the majority of the community, it is time to submit it to the on-chain governance vote!
+Now that you have received community feedback, got your idea known and refined a final version of your proposal, if you are resonably confident that it will be approved by the majority of the community, it is time to submit it for an on-chain governance vote!

 Below we describe the governance rules and process.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ## Governance rules summary

 To publish the xEIP on-chain, the xEIP creator deposits 1 billion MEX and provides a hash of the proposal text which contains all the information about the proposal.
-If these criterions are satisfied, a voting period of 10 days starts, during which users have the following voting options:
+If these criteria are satisfied, a voting period of 10 days starts, during which users have the following voting options:

 - **Yes** vote, to vote in favor of xEIP.
 - **No** vote, to vote against the xEIP.